darylljann/styleguide/pages/css.md

 <a name="example"></a>
 ## 8. Practical example

-An example of various conventions.
+An example of various conventions, please note that this example is for illustration purposes only and is not designed to be used in a project.

 ```css
 /* ==========================================================================